CoinFabrik/web3-grant/detectors/README.md

 __Caveats__:
 If the usage of `set_allow_reentry(true)` or later state changes are performed in an auxiliary function, this detector will not detect the reentrancy.
+Also, we miss to analyze if the `call` variable that is passed to `invoke_contract_call()` is associated to `set_allow_reentry(true)`.

 ### 4. Panic error
-We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/panic-error/).
+We based our analysis for panic error detection on the [vulnerability example associated to this issue](../vulnerabilities/examples/panic-error/).

 For this vulnerability, we were able to produce successful detectors using